 In March 2016, Wythenshawe Hall was badly damaged in a fire, resulting in the loss of some of the building’s historic fabric and decorative features.

-Immediate action was taken to stabilise the building’s condition; allowing it to dry out and ensuring that no further damage was done to the medieval timber frames that remain.
+Immediate action was taken to stabilise the building’s condition; allowing it to dry out and ensuring that no further damage was done to the surviving medieval timber frames.
 During this phase of works, we have worked closely with the structural engineers, Thomasons, Manchester City Council and archaeologists to understand the building, record its condition and create a strategic and operational plan for its long term restoration and repair.